True stories – real interview problems solved by Job Interview Tools.

 Welcome them into the interview and let them know you are happy to meet them.
 Thank them for taking the time to coming out to meet you.
 Set the tone for the interview and explain your interview process to them from start to finish.
 This way they won’t have to ask you what is next.

 How to interview someone: You need to have a script prepared for how you will progress through the interview.
-Even if you know what questions you will ask, you should definitely write them down and use them as a guide for each interview.
+Even if you know what

 You should also have a notebook for note taking about each candidate you interview so you can have something to look back on after they’re gone.